top of page

 Stretching & strengthening during inflammation

 Jess may give the patient a series of gentle calf and plantar fascia stretches to do three times a day every day.
-We may also suggest the use a foam roller or massage stick at home to help gently massage the calf area.
+We may also suggest the use of a foam roller or massage stick at home to help gently massage the calf area.

 Taping

 In the initial stages, tape can be used to help support the plantar fascia and arch of the patient.
-This is particularly important when exercising to ensure the area was supported as much as possible.
+This is particularly important when exercising to ensure the area is supported as much as possible.

 Osteopathic Treatment